cosmicjs/cosmic-sdk-js/README.md

 ## Learn more

-Go to the [Cosmic docs](https://www.cosmicjs.com) to learn more capabilities.
+Go to the [Cosmic docs](https://www.cosmicjs.com/docs) to learn more capabilities.

 ## Community support

-For general help, please refer to [the official Cosmic documentation](https://www.cosmicjs.com/docs).
 For additional help, you can use one of these channels to ask a question:

 - [GitHub](https://github.com/cosmicjs/cosmicjs/cosmic-sdk-js) (Bug reports, contributions)
 - [Twitter](https://twitter.com/cosmicjs) (Get the latest news about Cosmic features and notifications)